jhnnsnhk/etherlab-ethercat-master-debian-preempt-rt/README.md

 # general tools: wiping disks

-* show disks and partitions in order to identify the target disk
+* show disks and partitions in order to identify the target disk identifier

 ```console
 sudo fdisk -l